lucidm/lcdi2c/README.md

 * major  - driver will register new device in /dev/i2clcd, you can force major number of the device by using this configuration option or leave it for kernel to decide.
            Preffered is not to give this parameter and let the kernel decide.
-           You can read it later form /sys
+           You can later read the number form /sys filesystem.

 * topo   - LCD topology, same as described in "testing" section.
 Default set to 4 (16x2).

 /sys device interface
 ----------------
 * Module has two sets of interfaces you can interact with your LCD.
-It registers /dev/lcdi2c character device, which you can open and manipulate using standard open/close/read/write/ioctl quintet or through /sys interface.
+It registers /dev/lcdi2c character device, which you can open and manipulate using standard open/close/read/write/ioctl quintet, or through /sys interface.
 However you are able to use /dev/lcdi2c device, /sys interface is preffered.
   Let's work out /sys interface first.
-Once module is loaded into the kernel, driver will register new class devices called "/sys/class/alphalcd" in which subdirectory "lcdi2c" will be created.
+Once module is loaded, driver will register new class devices called "/sys/class/alphalcd" in which subdirectory "lcdi2c" will be created.

 * "/sys/class/alphalcd/lcdi2c" is the directory containing all interace files required to interact with LCD, here is